EsbenGammelgaard/KNN/README.md

-# Digit recongnition using KNN in RStudio, Python & SAS
+# Digit recongnition using KNN in RStudio

 ## Database
 The database used in all three examples is the MNIST database of handwritten digits.
 The database is created by: Yann LeCun, Courant Institute, NYU, Corinna Cortes, Google Labs, New York, and Christopher J.C.
 Burges, Microsoft Research, Redmond.
 The database is found at http://yann.lecun.com/exdb/mnist/.